NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Crawling Slurry.md

     desc: "  A crawling slurry can sense nearby motion through vibration and air movement."

   - name: "Splatter"
-    desc: "`pf2:r`  **Trigger** The crawling slurry takes bludgeoning damage from a creature it can sense within 10 feet\n**Effect** The crawling slurry ejects a splash of acid onto the creature, dealing acid damage equal to the bludgeoning damage dealt to the crawling slurry (DC 37 Reflex check)."
+    desc: "`pf2:r`  **Trigger** The crawling slurry takes bludgeoning damage from a creature it can sense within 10 feet\n* * *\n\n**Effect** The crawling slurry ejects a splash of acid onto the creature, dealing acid damage equal to the bludgeoning damage dealt to the crawling slurry (DC 37 Reflex check)."

 attacks:
   - name: ""